 - Minimum Cuts in Undirected Graphs.
 All pairs flows/cuts: Gomory-Hu trees.
 Global minimum cut: node identification algorithm (Nagamochi-Ibaraki), random algorithms (Karger, Karger-Stein)

 - Matchings in General Graphs.
 Basic algorithm using augmenting paths.
 Perfect matchings: Edmond's blossom algorithm.
 Maximum matchings.
 Min-cost perfect matching: Hungarian algorithm.

 - Dynamic Algorithms for Hard Problems.
 Dynamic programming on trees and circular-arc graphs.
 Tree-width; dynamic programming on tree-decompositions.

 - Graph Isomorphism.
 Colour refinement.
 Individualisation-refinement algorithms.
 Tractable classes of graphs.

 - Teaching methods

-- Lecture 2 hrs/week plus 2hr tutorial each other week.
+- Lecture 2 hrs/week plus tutorial every other week.

 - Assessment methods

 - Written exam.
 To obtain A or B students also have to pass the second, oral part of the exam.

 - Further Comments